A Beginner’s Guide to Training Cannabis Plants

 • Indica strains will remain low when pinched out and become very stocky.

-Technique : Super Cropping
+Technique: Super Cropping

 A high stress technique that involves breaking the stem to purposely break the inner cell walls.
 This technique is hand performed using a twisting and snapping motion, and can sometimes occur naturally when a branch snaps over from heavy winds outdoors.
 It is best to perform super cropping on Cannabis plants that are older than 5 weeks and are able to take the trauma of the break and recover with a much stronger outer part that is pumped with growth repair hormone.
+Make sure you give plants 5-7 days to fully recover before attempting to super-crop other parts of the canopy.

 The Benefit